Bernie Sanders' Dank Meme Stash: Impact

 Many publications speculated on whether Internet memes helped Bernie Sanders' presidential campaign.
+All signs pointed to this helping Bernie Sanders.
+It helped him gain attention, which he didn't receive a lot of with Hilary as the primary Democratic candidate.
+Bernie was tagged "the lord of dank memes".
+This was a positive for Bernie, as this allowed him to appeal to the younger generation.
+The Facebook group was widely followed by "a staggering 300,000 supporters.
+The memes helped Americans see Sanders as "down to earth".
+Though this did not lead to a nomination for Bernie, it elevated his public image.
 Former moderator of the group Sean Walsh said, "This generation's memes are that generation's C-SPAN or Huffington Post.
 Seriously, memes are going to be very prevalent in politics.
 They're going to get ideas into your head."
 The Washington Post's Caitlin Dewey believed memes are more participatory than news articles or official campaign letters besides addressing voter apathy through humor.
 Vice's Carles Buzz found memes curated by the group appealed more to a progressive base than the Facebook pages for local radio station.
 While examining the popularity of both Sanders and British politician Jeremy Corbyn, Jacobin's Peter Frase used the group as an example that "exploits the incongruity of these men's nebbishy affect when contrasted with their youthful supporters."
 Fortune's Ryan Holmes found it interesting that the memes had "little – or nothing – to do with Sanders' actual campaign."
 The Daily Kos's Nerdstrom thought an online community like the group was what rival presidential candidates lacked.
 In Northwestern University's news magazine North by Northwestern, Facebook page Cats for Kasich founder Blake Kolesa and co-founder Noah Orner called it "one of the many pop-culture phenomena that connect younger voters to politics."
 Business Insider's Dan Turkel pointed out how the group highlighted enthusiasm among young Internet users.
 The Daily Dot's Vic Vaiana said the group was one of the first leftist meme spaces to attract significant media coverage as well as increasing the popularity of similar spaces.
 Brit + Co's Tannara Yelland found Sanders' Internet appeal via memes resonated with Millennials.